Undesirable surface veins on the legs, face, & breasts can challenge one’s self confidence, often triggering social embarrassment.

 Vein treatments that do not remove the targeted surface vein such as transdermal laser therapy, sclerotherapy, and endovenous laser ablation usually result in the delayed disappearance of the visible surface veins over time.
-The shrinking, collapse, and disappearance of unwanted surface veins with non-surgical methods usually takes weeks to months, often requiring multiple treatment sessions to achieve near complete elimination.
+The shrinking, collapsing, and disappearance of unwanted surface veins with non-surgical methods usually takes weeks to months, often requiring multiple treatment sessions to achieve near-complete elimination.
 Patience is often a key ingredient to successful cosmetic vein treatment outcomes.

 Schedule Your Free Vein Screening

 Many of our patients simply have cosmetic concerns involving unwanted surface veins with no underlying medical condition.
 Following a vein screening, cosmetic vein patients proceed with scheduling cosmetic vein treatments.
 Costs for treatment along with treatment options are discussed during the evaluation.
-At Hogue Clinics, nearly all types of unwanted surface veins involving the legs, face, breasts & body are treated, even if they aren’t symptomatic or glaringly obvious.
-Contact Hogue Clinics today to schedule your FREE Vein Screening Evaluation and to embark down a path of improved confidence and better vein health.
+At HOGUE CLINICS, nearly all types of unwanted surface veins involving the legs, face, & breasts are treated, even if they aren’t symptomatic or glaringly obvious.
+Contact HOGUE CLINICS today to schedule your FREE Vein Screening Evaluation and to embark down a path of improved confidence and better vein health.

 Disclaimer: Our website contains general medical information.
 The medical information contained on the website is not advice and should not be treated as such.
 Individual patient results and clinical outcomes may vary, depending on various factors that are unique to the individual.